 The charging cases are quite different from one another too: Apple’s sleek, texture-free case starkly contrasts Sennheiser’s cloth-wrapped charging case.
 Both are sturdy, but most people will probably have an easier time gripping the MOMENTUM True Wireless 2 case.
 If all of your electronics require USB-C inputs, Sennheiser’s case will also slot in more neatly next to everything else; Apple’s case requires a Lightning connector or Qi wireless charger.

 You need an iOS device to remap the AirPods Pro controls

-Both Sennheiser and Apple let listeners remap the onboard controls, and disable automatic ear detection for auto pause/resume functionality.
-The AirPods Pro have a big catch, though: you can’t customize its controls from an Android device.
+Both Sennheiser and Apple let listeners remap the onboard controls, and disable automatic ear detection for auto-pause/resume functionality.
+The AirPods Pro has a big catch, though: you can’t customize its controls from an Android device.
 Sennheiser makes its app available on iOS and Android.
 All Sennheiser MOMENTUM True Wireless 2 owners can download the Smart Control app to reassign any of the following gestures:

 |Action||Left side||Right side|